ietf-wg-cellar/flac-specification/rfc_backmatter.md

 0x15+4 | 36 bit  | 0b0000, 0x00000001 | Total no. of samples 1
 0x1a   | 16 byte | (...)              | MD5 signature

-The minimum and maximum blocksize are both 4096.
-This was apparently the blocksize the encoder planned to use, but as only 1 interchannel sample was provided, no frames with 4096 samples are actually present in this file.
+The minimum and maximum block size are both 4096.
+This was apparently the block size the encoder planned to use, but as only 1 interchannel sample was provided, no frames with 4096 samples are actually present in this file.

-Note that anywhere a number of samples is mentioned (blocksize, total number of samples, sample rate), interchannel samples are meant.
+Note that anywhere a number of samples is mentioned (block size, total number of samples, sample rate), interchannel samples are meant.

 The MD5 sum (starting at 0x1a) is 0x3e84 b418 07dc 6903 0758 6a3d ad1a 2e0f.
 This will be validated after decoding the samples.